UiPath/platform-quickstart/AzureADIntegration/README.md

 ## [testAzureADappRegistration.ps1](testAzureADappRegistration.ps1)
-This script will test your Azure AD app registration that you configred to ensure all the properties are configured properly.
+This script will test your Azure AD app registration that you configured to ensure all the properties are configured properly.

 ### Prerequisites:
 - Azure AD tenant